Dire Wolf - Decoded Information from Radio Emissions for Windows Or Linux Fans

 - Microsoft Windows XP or later

-- Linux, regular PC or embedded systems such as Raspberry Pi
+- Linux, regular PC or single board computer such as Raspberry Pi, BeagleBone Black, or cubieboard 2

 * APRS is a registered trademark of APRS Software and Bob Bruninga, WB4APR.